 In between short visits home to visit family including 4 grandchildren, and friends, we have been dedicated travellers.
 We spent time in outback Australia with members the Land Rover Club of Victoria - bush camping in a roof top tent on our Land Rover Discovery, and have also circumnavigated Australia (3 times) in our trailer home.

-A 5 year Visa allows us to live in USA for 6 months each year.
-In 2011 we purchased a 25' Safari Trek and Saturn (TOAD) in California.
-So far have visited 38 states, and we love every minute of our US experiences.
+2x 5 year USA Visa's have allowed us to live in USA for up to 6 months each year since 2011 when we purchased a 25' Safari Trek and Saturn (TOAD) in California.
+So far have visited 40+ states, and we love every minute of our US experiences.
 We have had 1 lovely couple from USA visit us in Australia.

 Cooking - Indian, Asian, Italian food.
 We rarely eat out.
 Love bush walking.
 Bike riding, playing cards.
 A handyman- John can fix almost anything, travel tips in Australia.